 This list pertains to both digital and paper records.
 The list is by no means definitive or exhaustive.
 It is intended as a general approximation of materials that document the lives of South Dakota State University faculty members.
 Materials not specifically cited below that contribute toward documenting faculty activities are, of course, welcome.

-Records accepted by the University Archives includes:
+Records accepted by the University Archives include:

-- Biographical materials.
-Resumes and vitae, biographies, genealogies, newspaper clippings, and memoirs.
+- Biographical materials: Resumes and vitae, biographies, genealogies, newspaper clippings, and memoirs.

 - Certificates and awards

-- Classroom materials.
-Lecture notes, syllabi, and course outlines.
+- Classroom materials: Lecture notes, syllabi, and course outlines.

-- Correspondence: Official letters generated in course of conducting university business.
+- Correspondence: Official letters generated in the course of conducting university business.
 Professional letters relating to one's academic career, including correspondence with colleagues, publishers, professional organizations, and students.
 Personal letters to and from friends, relatives, and associates.

 - Diaries, journals, notebooks, and appointment calendars.

-- Grants.
-Materials documenting awarded grants.
-May include proposals, interim and final reports and summary data.
+- Grants: Materials documenting awarded grants.
+May include proposals, interim and final reports, and summary data.
 All other records may be discarded after administrative and legal retentions are met.

 - Memorabilia.
 Awards, plaques, and other three-dimensional items that may be significant to one's career.